 Carlacy Haith III was born on December 18, 1946 in Greensboro, N.C.
 He was affectionately known to many as Carl.
 His family and close friends called him by his nickname Duke.
 When he was young his parents Carlacy Haith Jr. and Edna Haith moved to Boston after a brief stay in New York City.
 He was the eldest of thirteen children.
 After attending Boston Public Schools he joined the United States Army where he served three years in Vietnam.
 He received an honorable discharge in 1969.
 Carl married Velma Jordan in 1969 and this union produced 4 beutiful daughters, India, Lawana, Carlisa and Carla

-To send flowers in memory of Carlacy Haith III, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Carlacy Haith III, please visit our Heartfelt Sympathies Store.

 Carl loved to golf, play pool, dance, and he loved being a Mason.
 Carl served as Worthy Grand Patron from 1975 - 1985 for John G. Jones Grand Chapter, O.E.S under the jurisdiction of M.W.GW.
 Carver Grand Lodge A.F.& A.M.
 He served as Worthy Joshua, Rahab Court No. 56, Heroines of Jericho, and Supreme, Vice Worthy Joshua; Sir Knight Ambassador, Martha Eyum Council No. 1, Lady Knights Templar; III Patron, Isadora Court No. 2A.
 A.O.D.OS.: Patron, Betty Meridith Sunbeam Circle No. 1; Supreme trustee O.E.S and was Patron for Ruth Chapter No. 4 from 1971 - 1987.
 Carl joined the M.W.G.W Carver Grand Lodge in 1969 and was initiated into John G. Jones Lodge No. 8.
 After several years he and several brothers petitioned the Grand Lodge to start a new lodge for which he became the First Master of Eureka Lodge No. 15 in April 1974.
 He was the Supreme 2nd Ceremonial Master and Deputy Grand Master of the M.W.G.W.
 Carver Grand Lodge A.F.& A.M.
 It is quite evident that Carl had love for his Masonic family and he enjoyed working in the various houses.
 He was an outstanding Masonic brother.